Particl-Community/academy/guides/guide_mp_setup_installation.rst

 .. danger::

    **NEVER download Particl clients from 3rd party websites**!
-Hackers and bad actors are constantly trying to distribute malware-infected versions of popular cryptocurrency wallets with the goal of stealing your funds!
+Bad actors are constantly trying to distribute malware-infected versions of popular cryptocurrency wallets with the goal of stealing your funds!
 Always download from official sources only.

 .. attention::